Jonathan Z. Smith: Life and career

 Smith never used a computer.
 He typed or hand-wrote all of his papers.
 Furthermore, he despised the telephone and thought the cell phone was "an absolute abomination."

 Smith died of lung cancer on December 30, 2017.
 He was survived by his wife Elaine, daughter Siobhan, and son Jason.
 After the news of Smith's death was announced, scholars of religion soon began more explicitly to reflect on the effects of his writings and work.
 The blog of the UK-based quarterly, Bulletin for the Study of Religion began an ongoing series of posts, from international scholars, concerning what they understood themselves to have learned from Smith.

 Comparison of religions

-Intellectually, Smith has been influenced by neo-Kantian thinkers, especially Ernst Cassirer and Émile Durkheim.
-He has also been influenced by Claude Lévi-Strauss.
+Intellectually, Smith was influenced by neo-Kantian thinkers, especially Ernst Cassirer and Émile Durkheim.
+He was also influenced by Claude Lévi-Strauss.
 Smith's dissertation focused on James Frazer's The Golden Bough and the method that Frazer used in the comparison of different religions.
-Since then much of Smith's work has focused on the problem of comparison and how best to compare data taken from societies that are very different from one another.
+Later, much of Smith's work focused on the problem of comparison and how best to compare data taken from societies that are very different from one another.
 His most influential essay on this topic is perhaps "In Comparison a Magic Dwells".